Simcha Felder: New York City Council (2002–2010)

-asserted that Bloomberg was the only Republican he had ever voted for and implied that Bloomberg would be the only Republican he would ever support.
+asserted that Bloomberg was the only Republican he had ever voted for, and implied that Bloomberg would be the only Republican he would ever support.

 Felder was Chair of the Council's Subcommittee on Landmarks, Public Siting, and Maritime uses in his first term.
 In January 2006, he became Chair of the Committee on Governmental Operations.
-As Chair of Governmental Operations, Felder supported Mayor Bloomberg's plan to curb Pay to Play contracting practices and the Mayor's bid to extend term limits so the Mayor could run for a third term.
+As Chair of Governmental Operations, Felder supported Mayor Bloomberg's plan to curb Pay to Play contracting practices, and the Mayor's bid to extend term limits, so that the Mayor could run for a third term.

-The committee also provided oversight of the City Board of Elections' implementation of the Help America Vote Act and enacted legislation to transfer the Environmental Control Board from the Department of Environmental Protection to the Office of Administrative Trials and Hearings.
+The committee also provided oversight of the City Board of Elections' implementation of the Help America Vote Act, and enacted legislation to transfer the Environmental Control Board from the Department of Environmental Protection to the Office of Administrative Trials and Hearings.
 The Committee also enacted legislation to extend term limits from two terms to three.
 As a member of the Council's Land Use Committee, Felder was part of a group of New York state legislators that has consistently blocked plans to renovate United Nations headquarters, calling the UN anti-American and anti-Israel.
-In spite of such calls, the UN recently announced that it will undergo a $1 billion makeover.
+In spite of such calls, the UN announced in 2007 that it would undergo a $1 billion makeover.

-In April 2006, Felder accused the highest-ranking uniformed member of the NYPD, Chief Joseph Esposito, of using inappropriate language when Esposito attempted to quell individuals who entered a police station house during a riot in Borough Park.
+In April 2006, Felder accused the highest-ranking uniformed member of the NYPD, Chief Joseph Esposito, of using inappropriate language when Esposito attempted to quell individuals who entered a police station during a riot in Borough Park.
 Felder indicated that he personally heard the chief say, "Get the fucking Jews out of here."
-The Civilian Complaint Review Board, which investigates police misconduct, later found the accusation against Esposito unsubstantiated, but did reprimand Chief Esposito for using profanity.
-When subsequently asked to comment on the Review Board's finding, Felder's office stated that Felder had "no comment" about the incident and that he "wants to put the matter behind him".
+The Civilian Complaint Review Board, which investigates police misconduct, later found the accusation against Esposito unsubstantiated, but did reprimand him for using profanity.

-Felder announced his Democratic presidential primary election vote for Senator Barack Obama "in protest" for what he felt was bad behavior by the campaign of New York Senator Hillary Rodham Clinton, following comments made by former president Bill Clinton regarding the South Carolina primary.

-Comptroller's office

-Felder served under New York City Comptroller John Liu as Deputy Comptroller for Budget and Accounting from 2010 through 2012.
+Felder resigned his City Council post in 2010 to take a position working for New York City Comptroller John Liu.